-Sky-shrikes are among the most vicious carnivores in the known galaxy.
-Wheeling through the skies of Alcazza in great, hungry packs, they are always alert for movement on the ground.
+DESCRIPTION: Sky shrikes are among the most vicious carnivores in the known galaxy.
+Wheeling through the skies of Alcazzar in great, hungry packs, they are always alert for movement on the ground.
 Resembling large, savage dogs with wings, they eat any kind of meat or carrion.
 Their leathery wings often span 3 meters.

 Packs range up to 100 creatures in size, but they do not all fly together.
-Generally, half the pack circles in one central group while the other half is dispersed over a radius of 10 - 15 kilometers, searching for food.
-When one of the scouts spots potential prey, it reverses the direction of its soaring from clockwise to counterclockwise (as viewed from the ground).
-The others race to the scene, and when the whole pack is assembled they drop to attack.
-Only if the potential prey is about to reach the cover of trees or rocks do the sky-shrikes on the scene attack early.
+Generally, half the pack circles in one central group while the other half is dispersed over a radius of 10-15 kilometers, searching for food.
+When one of the scouts spots potential prey, it reverses the direction of its soaring from clockwise to counter-clockwise (as viewed from the ground).
+The others race to the scene, and when the whole pack is assembled, they drop to attack.
+Only of the potential prey is about to reach cover do the sky-shrikes on the scene attack early.
 Usually, their patience is extraordinary.

 Sky-shrikes attack by diving at their prey, slashing with their razor-sharp teeth, and quickly climbing away.
 Thus, trees and jutting rocks provide good protection from their attacks.
-Pity the poor creature discovered on the open plains or mudflats by a pack of sky-shrikes!
+Pity the poor creatures discovered on the open plains or mudflats by a pack of sky-shrikes!